Confidence returns in Southland dairy property market

 The graph below identifies the net sale price per hectare of A, B and C Class properties in the region since the beginning of 2015 together with key external influences.

 ‘A Class’ farms represented in the graph below in blue, are typically situated in the Central Southland locality or the area to the east of Invercargill, on flat land with good soils and have a good standard of buildings, farm infrastructure and improvements.
 Recently, the majority of dairy farm sales have been A or B class properties.

-Click here to access all our research on the dairy property market in New Zealand, and see the most recent dairy sales maps for Canterbury and Southland.
+Click here to access all our research and see the most recent dairy commentaries for Canterbury and Southland.